Summer Food Service Program

 - Colleges and universities

 Sponsors must be able to provide a capable staff, managerial skills, and food service capabilities.
-A sponsor may provide its own meals, purchase meals through an agreement with an area school, or contract for meals with a food vendor.

 The state agency reimburses SFSP sponsors on a per-meal basis for the meals they serve to eligible participants that meet program requirements.